gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration_short.rst

 This tutorial, is based on the Setup_ guide.

 It will introduce the basics of the Radii Viewer and the Radii Grashopper plugin.
-Afterward you will be able to explore a model with Radii and you send(upload) geometry.
+Afterward you will be able to explore a model with Radii and you publish(upload) geometry.

 ======================